 Aircraft in the Exhibit

 The Vietnam air combat exhibit centers on four aircraft in the T. A. Wilson Great Gallery—the American Lockheed YO-3A, McDonnell Douglas F-4 Phantom, Bell UH-1 “Huey” helicopter and the Soviet Mikoyan-Gurevich MiG-21.
 Flanking them are the Vought F-8 Crusader and Lockheed M/D-21 Blackbird spyplane.
-Also included in the exhibit are planes that can be found in other galleries—Grumman A-6 Intruder, Douglas A-4 Skyhawk and the MiG-17.
+Also included in the exhibit are planes that can be found in other galleries—Grumman A-6 Intruder, and the Douglas A-4 Skyhawk.

 The exhibit adds context to aircraft throughout the Museum by acknowledging those not commonly considered as players in the Vietnam War, such as the DC-3 that’s hanging in the Great Gallery.
 The military version, the C-47, was used for transport and as a gunship.
 The Super Constellation airliner, located outside the main entrance, was used in early warning communications during the conflict.